This page contains affiliate links. For more information please read my Disclosure Policy.

 - Pumpkin Spice Cheesecake Dip from Strawberry Blondie Kitchen

 You may find the ingredients on this list to look oddly familiar…maybe like your favorite pumpkin bread?
 You’re not wrong!
-See the recipe for full ingredients, but here are a few tips for the key ones.
+See the recipe card for full ingredients, but here are a few tips for the key ones.

 - Oil – I’ve always found a neutral oil like Canola or Vegetable oil works best with pumpkin recipes.